Stock Investment Tips for Beginners

 2. Know the fundamentals

 Earnings conference calls, which are usually held shortly after a company reports quarterly results, offer another valuable source of fly-on-the-wall insight and perspective.
-By listening in, you can gain insight into what the CEO is thinking and what questions analysts and investors are asking the company's leadership.
+By listening in, traders can gain insight into what the CEO is thinking and what questions analysts and investors are asking company leadership.
+These calls can help provide the perspective of "investor," rather than someone just purchasing stock shares.

 3. Use technical indicators to spot trends

-Many market professionals use chart patterns, trading volume statistics, and other technical indicators to help them make buying and selling decisions.
+Many market professionals use chart patterns, trading volume statistics, and other technical indicators to help make buying and selling decisions.
 These professionals may be studying "momentum" readings—how quickly or slowly a price is moving up or down—or trying to spot early developing price trends, or trends that may be about to reverse.
 Remember this timeworn market mantra: "The trend is your friend."

 If, for example, a stock is above both its 30-day simple moving average and its 10-day exponential moving average, technical traders typically consider this a very strong trend.